badd-labs/badd-labs/lab4-2019/README.md

 Task 3: Escrow contract supporting dispute resolution
 ---

 Dispute occurs when the seller sends `ApproveTxFail()` and the buyer sends `ApproveTxSuccess()` (or vice versa).
-When this happens, the escrow contract enters the following time-lock logic: It will wait for the input of an off-chain arbitrator via function `Arbitrate()`.
+When this happens, the escrow contract enters the following time-lock logic: It will wait for the input of an off-chain mediator via function `Arbitrate()`.
 If such an input is not received for the 2 minutes, the contract will time-out and refund the deposit to the buyer.

 - Implement Function `Timelock()`, such that the smart contract waits for 2 minutes (or 12 Ethereum blocks) for the event of `Arbitrate()` invocation.
 If the timeout is reached, it refunds.
 The function `Timelock()` can be called by `ApproveTxSuccess()`/`ApproveTxFail()` after a dispute state occurs and should do two things:
     - Record current time/block height (depends on how you're measuring the time)
     - Change the transaction state to dispute (Transaction is marked as dispute)
-- Implement Function `Arbitrate()` which is supposed to be called by account arbitrator.
-The arbitrator decides the transaction state and the function takes action to refund the buyer (upon the transaction failure) and to pay for the seller (upon the transaction success).
+- Implement Function `Arbitrate()` which is supposed to be called by account mediator.
+The mediator decides the transaction state and the function takes action to refund the buyer (upon the transaction failure) and to pay for the seller (upon the transaction success).
     - `Arbitrate()` method should check the difference between time/block heights in addition to the transaction state